 For full details, please visit https://pharm.ucsf.edu/residencies/solid-organ-transplant

-The PGY2 Solid Organ Transplant Pharmacy Residency at UCSF Health is an American Society of Health System Pharmacists (ASHP) accredited residency program.
+The PGY2 Solid Organ Transplant Pharmacy Residency at UCSF Medical Center is an American Society of Health System Pharmacists (ASHP) accredited residency program.
 Graduates of the PGY2 Solid Organ Transplant Pharmacy Residency are prepared to manage heart, lung, kidney, pancreas, and liver transplant recipients in inpatient and outpatient settings, as well as patients with viral hepatitis and opportunistic infections, and conduct clinical research.
-The resident will also have the opportunity to manage pediatric abdominal transplant recipients.
-Teaching is an integral component of the program, as UCSF Health is affiliated with the UCSF School of Pharmacy.
+The resident will also have the opportunity to manage pediatric transplant recipients at the UCSF Benioff Children's Hospital.
+The resident is an integral part of the multidisciplinary team, and will interface with the span of healthcare providers managing the transplant patient across the continuum of care.
+Teaching is an integral component of the program, as UCSF Medical Center is affiliated with the UCSF School of Pharmacy.
+The resident will be involved with the teaching of students, PGY1/PGY2 residents, and other healthcare providers.
 The resident will also have the option to complete a teaching and research certificate program.

-Graduated from an accredited school of pharmacy and completion of an accredited PGY1 pharmacy residency.
+Graduated from an accredited school of pharmacy and completion of an ASHP-accredited PGY1 pharmacy residency.

 Additional Salary Information: 10 days paid vacation leave, 10 days paid professional leave, Medical/Dental/Vision Plan and Professional Liability

 UC San Francisco is the leading university dedicated to advancing health worldwide through preeminent biomedical research, graduate-level education in the life sciences and health professions, and excellence in patient care.
 Within our overarching advancing health worldwide mission, UCSF is devoted at every level to serving the public.